 Lost or forgotten tickets can be replaced for a charge of £5, upon production of proof of identity and address.
 Stolen tickets will be replaced without charge if you show the registration desk a police crime reference number and acceptable identification.

-Please note that if you are renewing your reader’s ticket you should wait until your current reader’s ticket has expired before registering as the registration process will cancel your current ticket.
+Please note: if you are renewing your reader’s ticket you should wait until your current reader’s ticket has expired before registering, as the registration process will cancel your current ticket.

 In order to obtain or renew your reader’s ticket you must bring two forms of identity with you: one to prove your name, the other to prove your address.
 If any of these documents are in a language other than English, you must bring an official translation.

 Many of the public records held at The National Archives are subject to Crown copyright.
 You may quote or transcribe from Crown copyright documents freely and without formal permission.
 Where you are using documents held by The National Archives you must give the document reference number and acknowledge The National Archives as custodian of the document.

 There are differences between the use of public records and non-public records so records held in our collection are identified appropriately in Discovery, our catalogue.
 You must obtain permission from the copyright holder to re-use material which is acknowledged as being the copyright of a third party.